Jessica Koehne

 Scientist

-Bio – Dr. Jessica Koehne is a scientist at NASA Ames Research Center and Ames lead of the On-demand Manufacturing of Electronics group.
-She has spent the past 20 years developing carbon nanomaterial-based sensor platforms for point-of-care crew health monitoring.
-Dr. Koehne has authored over 60 peer-reviewed articles and received numerous honors and awards including the 2011 Presidential Early Career Award for Scientists and Engineers (PECASE) and the 2018 Women in Aerospace Achievement Award.
+Jessica E. Koehne is a Scientist at NASA Ames Research Center.
+She received a Ph.D. in Analytical Chemistry from UC Davis in 2009.
+She has 23 years of experience developing electrochemical sensor instrumentation for a variety of NASA missions.
+Dr. Koehne has received numerous honors and awards including the 2011 Presidential Early Career Award for Scientists and Engineers and 2018 Women in Aerospace Achievement Award.
+She currently serves as an Executive Committee Member of the Electrochemical Society’s Sensor Division.